 Before we look at why ICT staff earn so much, we’ll look at their reported incomes.
 To add some perspective to this, we look at the average Swedish income.
 As of June 2018, the average Swede earns 486,960kr.
 The same source tells us that the average ICT worker earns 527,280kr.

 Once a person is skilled in software development, it’s easier for them to move between areas of the ICT industry.
 However, even starting out in software development pays well.
 According to the international payment site, Payscale.com, the average entry level pay for a software developer can be high.
-As high as 452,417kr (at the time of writing) in Stockholm (national starting average is 423,682kr).
-The same source tells us that with 5 years experience, the average salary can be as high as 570,657kr.
-Of course, good incomes like this require a good portfolio and a knowledge of haggling also helps.
+As high as 407,702kr (at the time of writing) in Stockholm (national starting average is 414,000kr).
+The same source tells us that with 5 years experience, the average salary can be as high as 513,569

-If you want to learn more about why coding is a great career choice in Sweden, join us for our first ever Swedish online open even.
+If you want to learn more about why coding is a great career choice in Sweden, join us for our next Swedish Open Evening.
 Here you will find out about the global skills gap, salaries, the Code Institute course, available funding, and much more.
-Register now in the form below.
+Now is a great time to learn to code.